rnd195/my-marp-themes/README.md

   - e.g.: https://raw.githubusercontent.com/rnd195/my-marp-themes/main/border.css
 - Try restaring VSCode if it doesn't work right away

-- Then in the Markdown document, simply write, for instance, `theme: border`
+- Then in the Markdown document, simply write, for instance, `theme: border` in the YAML